jacobras/CloudBridge/README.md

 ## 📐 Design decisions

+### Privacy

-* The library only supports limited/private app folders, no full access.
+The library only supports limited/private app folders, no full access.

+### Paths

-* The library prefers to work with IDs over paths.
+The library prefers to work with IDs over paths.

+### Accounts

-* Only one account per service is supported as of now.
+Only one account per service is supported as of now.

+### Types

-* `id` and `path` variables are typed as much as possible, to prevent accidental mix-ups.
+`id` and `path` variables are typed as much as possible, to prevent accidental mix-ups.

+### Unified error handling

+Dropbox will throw `409` when it can't find a path.
+Other services throw `404` CloudBridge turns them both into `CloudServiceException.NotFoundException.`

-Feel free to open an issue if you have a different use case for any of these.
+_Feel free to open an issue if you have a different use case for any of these._

 ## 🔗 Underlying dependencies